-Besides providing homeowners with information about the air in their homes, technology can also help keep the air cleaner and more breathable for everyone inside.
+Besides providing homeowners with information about the air in their homes, technology can also help keep the air cleaner and more breathable for everyone inside with a great air filtration system.
 It’s essential to invest in a quality air purifier to help achieve this.
 Today, there are a variety of air purifiers that consumers can purchase.
-These purifiers help cleanse the air and filter any unwanted pollutants out.
+These purifiers help cleanse the air and filter any unwanted pollutants out with.

 3. Better Construction Materials

 Another common culprit of poor air quality is your home’s building materials.
 Certain types of drywall, paint, and other construction materials may emit fumes into your home and impact the air quality.
 Scientists and builders are working together to reduce the quantity of vapor emitted from raw materials.
 One solution is a type of drywall technology that helps lower volatile organic compounds in the air.

 Next, homes in the future may start to come equipped with installed sensors that periodically test the indoor air quality.
 Some of these sensors are used for other purposes as well, such as detecting smoke, fire, or mold.
 Technology is making these sensors more affordable and convenient for new construction and existing layouts.
 Some companies are taking the sensors to the next level and syncing them with smartphone apps to help homeowners take control of their home’s indoor air quality.